Learn how to use tuning forks to heal your dog through vibration and sound.

 2. You need to get your dog accustomed to the vibration and sound the tuning fork creates before you use it on his body.
 To let him experience the sound and vibration, simply activate the fork and hold it about 6” from his nose.
 He will be able to hear the soft vibration, which will help ease any fears he might have when you start to work with the fork around his head and body.

 3. Vibrational therapy can help with numerous physical issues like arthritis, broken bones, torn tendons or sore muscles.
 Choose an area of concern on your dog’s body (maybe a knee has arthritis).
-Activate the tuning fork by striking it against an activator or your leg/arm, then touch and hold the shaft of the fork to the chosen area to elicit healing.
+Activate the tuning fork by striking it against an activator or your leg/arm, then hold the shaft of the fork near the area to elicit healing.
+Avoid pressing the fork directly to the body, as the vibrations can cause pain.
 Continue to hold the tuning fork on the treatment area until the vibration stops (you will be able to feel when it stops because you are still holding the fork by the shaft).
 Perform a set of three activations at the same treatment area.
 The first activation opens the body’s energy system, the second clears it, and the third creates balance within it.

 If you prefer to try sound healing, strike the fork to activate it and hold it close to your dog’s ear (about 3” to 6” away) or close to (but not on) a portion of his body that requires healing.
 Hold the fork by the area of concern until it stops vibrating completely, then perform the activation another two times.
 To help keep your dog in balance, perform the sound therapy three times on each side of his head or body.